 However, what they seem not to do well is documenting the campaign's whole process, lessons, and future recommendations in an easy-to-read format.
-This is essentially what campaign reporting helps you achieve.
+This is essentially what campaign analytics monitoring and reporting helps you achieve.

 Campaign reporting is presenting all the information associated with an advertisement or marketing campaign in an easy-to-understand format to properly assess and evaluate the goals, gains, opportunities, and challenges of a campaign.

 Every marketing campaign, whether an elaborate multi-step or simple e-mail campaign, is designed to achieve set objectives, and as the campaign unfolds, it may be so exhausting or disappointing that the reasons why the process was started in the first place blur out.

 It doesn't matter if the campaigns delivered enormous rewards, increasing your market share and product awareness, or it's one you want to put behind you.
 Campaign reporting helps you document the process and carry out a practical post-campaign analysis.

 A well-written campaign report provides marketing executives, advertising agencies, staff, and other stakeholders a much-needed means of reviewing the campaign's strategies, creative approach, challenges, and overall performance.
 Proper campaign reports will help you:

 For your report to be worth reading and easily interpreted, key elements should be considered.
 Integrating these features into your report makes your work easier and gives your report a professional outlook.